Kyle Tucker Preview, Player Props: Astros vs. Red Sox

-Kyle Tucker -- with a slugging percentage of .622 in his past 10 games, including four home runs -- will be in action for the Houston Astros versus the Boston Red Sox, with Chris Sale on the hill, on August 28 at 7:10 PM ET.
+Kyle Tucker -- 2-for-5 in his most recent game -- will be in action for the Houston Astros against the Boston Red Sox, with Brayan Bello on the hill, on August 29 at 7:10 PM ET.

-In his last game, he racked up two hits (going 2-for-4 with a home run and two RBI) against the Tigers.
+In his last appearance, he strung together two hits (going 2-for-5) against the Red Sox.

 Kyle Tucker Game Info & Props vs. the Red Sox